|Researchers:||Wenhui Li, Peter Ockenfels, Christian Wilde|

 |Category:||Financial Markets, Experiment Center|

-Almost all real-world situations in financial markets involve ambiguity, since the probabilities of certain market outcomes are mostly unknown.
-We investigate how the presence of ambiguity affects the price formation in financial markets.
-In particular, we analyze the information transmission in financial markets in a dynamic setting where the level of ambiguity changes over time, e.g. due to the arrival of new information, and where agents are heterogeneous with different priors as well as different attitudes towards ambiguity.
-We investigate the learning process of individual investors about the true distribution based on fundamentals and analyze how different beliefs about the set of possible priors are aggregated in a market context and lead to different market outcomes.
-We also consider feedback effects between aggregated market information (prices etc.) and individual investor beliefs.
+Almost all real-world situations in financial markets involve ambiguity, since the probabilities of possible market outcomes are mostly unknown.
+In this project, we investigate how the presence of ambiguity affects price formation and trading behavior in financial markets.
+We analyze the information transmission in financial markets in a dynamic setting where the level of ambiguity changes over time, due to the arrival of new information, and where agents are heterogeneous with different beliefs and different attitudes towards ambiguity.

 |251||Wenhui Li, Christian Wilde||Belief Formation and Belief Updating under Ambiguity: Evidence from Experiments||2019||Financial Markets, Experiment Center||ambiguity, learning strategy, belief updates, non-Bayesian updates, pessimism, laboratory experiments|